akononovicius/physRisk-content-repository/articles/2020/axtell-modeling-economy.md

 Status: published

-In this rather dated video (back from 2011) prof. Rob Axtell (one of the contemporary gurus of agent-based modeling and general intedisciplinary numerical simulation) talks about the possibilities of agent-based models.
+In this rather dated video (back from 2011) prof. Rob Axtell (one of the contemporary gurus of agent-based modeling and general interdisciplinary numerical simulation) talks about the possibilities of agent-based models.
 He also talks about his work in modeling of the economy with huge number of agents.